zeroc-ice/ice-builder-msbuild/README.md

 Ice Builder needs this information to locate the Slice to C++ or Slice to C# compiler you want to use.

-The default value for `IceHome` is often sufficient so you don't need to set `IceHome` explicitly.
+The default value for `IceHome` is often correct, and then you don't need to set `IceHome` explicitly.
 This default value depends on your platform and the type of Ice installation you're using:

 | Platform | Ice Installation                    | Default IceHome                 |
 | -------- | ----------------------------------- | ------------------------------- |